Sketch Beautification: Learning Part Beautification and Structure Refinement for Sketches of Man-made Objects: Experiment

 \section{Experiment}

 We conducted extensive experiments on freehand sketches drawn by {8} volunteers with our sketch interface. {Two of them were professional interior designers with years of drawing experience, and the rest were ordinary students aged 26 to 29 with no professional drawing skills. {Given an object category,} we asked the invited volunteers to sketch the man-made objects in their minds as casually as possible.
-They can draw any shape of part sketches around the common regions of the part shadows, like the airplane presented in the sketching canvas of Figure \ref{fig:fig_interface}.} {Finally, we collected more than 200 freehand sketches and 15-45 sketched objects for each category.} {See Figures \ref{fig:teaser} and \ref{fig:fig_qualitative_comparison} for {more} representative drawings and the corresponding beautification results.} {We {also} construct a large dataset of part-labeled synthesized sketches to train the part-level sketch implicit representations and the sketch assembly model in our sketch beautification framework.} We showcase the rendered part-annotated sketches under the best view from the existing 3D shape repositories {including}, PartNet \cite{mo2019partnet}, SDM-Net \cite{gao2019sdm}, and COSEG dataset \cite{sidi2011unsupervised} {in Figure \ref{fig:dataset_images}}.
-Our sketch dataset contains 17,172 sketches with clear part annotations distributed over 9 man-made object categories {that are commonly observed in our daily life}.
+They can draw any shape of part sketches around the common regions of the part shadows, like the airplane presented in the sketching canvas of Figure \ref{fig:fig_interface}.} {Finally, we collected more than 200 freehand sketches and 15-45 sketched objects {that span diverse part geometry and global structures} for each category.} Figures \ref{fig:teaser} and \ref{fig:fig_qualitative_comparison} show some representative drawings and the corresponding beautification results. {{Please find} more details of our collected freehand sketches and {additional} beautification results in the supplemental materials}. {We {also} construct a large dataset of part-labeled synthesized sketches to train the part-level sketch implicit representations and the sketch assembly model in our sketch beautification framework.} We show some rendered part-annotated sketches under the best view from the existing 3D shape repositories{,} {including} PartNet \cite{mo2019partnet}, SDM-Net \cite{gao2019sdm}, and COSEG dataset \cite{sidi2011unsupervised} {in Figure \ref{fig:dataset_images}}.
+Our sketch dataset contains 17,172 sketches with clear part annotations distributed over 9 man-made object categories {that are commonly observed in daily life} {\cite{eitz2012humans}}.
 Figure \ref{fig:dataset_images} {gives a representative sketch under each category}.
 We provide more details of the data distribution of our synthesized sketch dataset in Table \ref{table:data distribution}.